 Well, not exactly.
 If there are forklifts that will be used to load and unload those pallet racks, then you may want to consider surrounding the uprights with frame column protectors.
-Also known as frame guards or post protectors, column protectors are designed to minimize the damage caused when struck by a forklift.
+Also known as frame guards or post protectors, pallet rack column protectors are designed to minimize the damage caused when struck by a forklift.
 Damage to the base of a column can weaken the entire frame and could cause the structure to collapse.

 Forklifts aren’t the only threats, either.
-Automatic guided vehicles (AGVs), stackers, personnel carriers, or any other type of powered equipment can hit the uprights and damage the rack.
+Automatic guided vehicles (AGVs), stackers, personnel carriers, or any other type of powered equipment can hit the uprights and damage the racking guards.
 Not only is that problematic for the rack itself, but it also can cause damage to the vehicle, the inventory, or any people nearby.

 Column protectors come in many shapes and sizes, but there are two basic types.
-They can be installed bolting them onto a frame with side punching or anchored to the floor surrounding the column.
+They can be installed by bolting them onto a frame with side punching or anchored to the floor surrounding the column.
 They can be ordered to any desired height.
 They are made of multiple materials, most commonly iron or polyethylene plastic.

-There’s a reason people buy protective bags for their laptop computers and cases to preserve their smart phones – to keep their expensive items from being destroyed.
+There’s a reason people buy protective bags for their laptop computers and cases to preserve their smartphones – to keep their expensive items from being destroyed.
 Think of pallet rack column protectors in the same vein.